rschramm9/MOTUS_KIOSK/documentation/4_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 **2.2** - First we need to make a couple of edits a startup command .bat file to set the path to the installed version of the R language, the user account to run as, and a path to a directory for log files etc

-​	**2.2.1**  Using the File Explorer, find the folder where you installed R.  If your followed recommendations then is should be in C:\R.  If its not there then most likely its in C:\Program Files\R
+​	**2.2.1**  Using the File Explorer, find the folder where you installed R.  If you followed recommendations then is should be in C:\R.  If its not there then most likely its in C:\Program Files\R

-​	**2.2.1** Open the folder and then make not of the version of R.  (e.g R-4..3.3)  folder C:\Program Files\R.
+​	**2.2.1** Open the folder and then make note of the version of R.  (e.g R-4.2.2)  folder C:\Program Files\R.

 Make a note of the **BOTH** the path and the version for use below.